-Electives are subjects in any department which are not strictly required or "core" subjects.
-These may be applied to diploma and sequence requirements or may be taken in addition to those required for graduation.
+Electives are subjects in any department which are not required or "core" subjects.
+These may be applied to diploma and sequence requirements or may be taken in addition to those required for graduation with the exception of Physical Education.
 Prerequisites:

 Prerequisites are the requirements which must be met before any student may be scheduled for a given course.
-These prerequisites consist of meeting certain standards in previously completed courses and/or the recommendations of teachers, director or administrators.
+Prerequisites consist of meeting specific standards in previously completed courses and/or the recommendations of teachers or administrators.
 Required ("Core") Subjects: